YosriBed/GeneralQuantativeAILearningLLM/README.md

 ## TLDR

 AI is like a smart robot that can talk, draw, and help people.
 It learns from lots of stories and tries to answer questions like a human.
 Imagine a magic book that reads every book in the world and then talks to you.
-Thatâ€™s AI!
+That's AI!

 ## Intro

 AI stands for Artificial Intelligence.
 It means making computers think like humans.
 One kind of AI is called an LLM (Large Language Model).
-Itâ€™s a super big brain that learns from a lot of text and tries to understand and answer questions.
+It's a super big brain that learns from a lot of text and tries to understand and answer questions.

 ## LLMs and Their Work